maikelboogerd/eventcore/README.md

 ### Usage for SQS:

-To use the eventcore.sqs feature, please run `pip install eventcore[kafka]`.
+To use the eventcore.sqs feature, please run `pip install eventcore[sqs]`.

 > This will install the required version of `boto3`.